 Internet: Wi-Fi is available in public areas.

 Laundry: There are local laundry services around the village that are available for a small fee.

 Accommodations: Participants will stay at our volunteer accommodations in Pejeng village.
 Bedrooms will be single-gender and shared with four-eight people.
 There are hot showers in the shared bathrooms and fans in the rooms.

-Food: Three meals per day are provided during the week, and breakfast and dinner are provided on weekends.
+We provide three meals per day during the week, and breakfast and dinner on weekends.
 Typical dishes include vegetables with fried rice or noodles.
 Some western dishes would also be available.
-Breakfasts are varied and include pancakes, fresh fruit, toast, etc. We do not recommend that you drink the tap water.
+We provide breakfasts that vary and include pancakes, fresh fruit, toast, etc. We do not recommend that you drink the tap water.
 Tea, coffee and purified water are available at the house.